Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

  - ![image](https://github.com/user-attachments/assets/5f0a77a2-8046-482c-952e-d5e3eb69f380)
 Figure 5.
 Outlier Analysis.

 - **Address other alternative models considered**: We tried using the general linear model (GLM) with elastic net, monotonic gradient boosting machines (GBM) and extreme gadient boosting (XGBoost).
 The models tried can be found in [assigment 1](https://github.com/HannaCourtot/DNSC-6330---Responsible-Machine-Learning/blob/main/Group_5_assign_1.ipynb).
+However, our EBM model demonstrated the highest AUC and maintained an AIR above the 0.9 threshold, making it the most suitable choice for further implementation.

 (**HINT**: Test AUC taken from https://github.com/jphall663/GWU_rml/blob/master/assignments/model_eval_2023_06_21_12_52_47.csv)